punica-box/tutorialtoken-box/README.md

 - **Remove Account**

-As a tutorial project, we provide an example about how to remove a account from a DApp based on ontology-python-sdk.
+As a tutorial project, we provide an example about how to remove a account from a dApp based on ontology-python-sdk.

 In our tutorial project, you should provide a password to provide you have permission to manage this account.